Chapter 4: Discrete Random Variables

 Example

-On May 13, 2013, starting at 4:30 PM, the probability of low seismic activity for the next 48 hours in Alaska was reported as about 1.02%.
+On a specific day in May starting at 4:30 PM, the probability of low seismic activity for the next 48 hours in Alaska was reported as about 1.02%.
 Use this information for the next 200 days to find the probability that there will be low seismic activity in ten of the next 200 days.
 Use both the binomial and Poisson distributions to calculate the probabilities.
-Are they similar?
+Are they close?

 Section 4.6 Review